RosieLiu/FLAME_IV/README.md

-# UAI_2019_Submission
+# UAI 2019 Submission
-This repo contais codes for UAI 2019 submission of paper "Interpretable Almost Matching Exactly with Instrumental Variables".
+This repo contains replication code and supplemental results for "Interpretable Almost Matching Exactly with Instrumental Variables" (UAI 2019).

 Main contributor for this repo:
 Yameng Liu(yameng.liu@duke.edu)